nachop51/vs-theme-web/src/content/docs/docs/guides/create-your-first-theme.md

 ### Install `vs-theme-builder`

-Next, install the `vs-theme-builder` package as a dev dependency.because we only need it during development.
+Next, install the `vs-theme-builder` package as a dev dependency because we only need it during development.

 ```bash title=bash
 pnpm add -D vs-theme-builder